code4romania/ckanext-dataportaltheme/CONTRIBUTING.md

 ## About Code for Romania

 Started in 2016, Code for Romania is a civic tech NGO, official member of the Code for All network.
-We have a community of over 500 volunteers (developers, ux/ui, communications, data scientists, graphic designers, devops, it security and more) who work pro-bono for developing digital solutions to solve social problems. #techforsocialgood.
+We have a community of over 500 volunteers (developers, UX/UI, communications, data scientists, graphic designers, DevOps, it security and more) who work pro-bono for developing digital solutions to solve social problems. #techforsocialgood.
 If you want to learn more details about our projects [visit our site](https://www.code4.ro/en/) or if you want to talk to one of our staff members, please e-mail us at contact@code4.ro.

 ## Financial contributions